danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 ```

+There are also many styling modules I don't cover, such as [styled components](https://styled-components.com/docs/basics).

-## 10. An analogy to put it all together
+## 10. Putting it all together
-Think of webpages as individual components instead of a pages of information.
+Web pages are a combination of individual components instead of pages of HTML.
-These components come together as a reusable tree.
-You can make the tree unique
+These components come together as a tree of components.
+You can make the tree
-by feeding it data through props.
-Now you have an oak tree, spruce tree, and
+unique by feeding it data through props or fetching data with useEffect().
+Now
-maple tree from the same reusable tree template of code.
+you have an oak tree, spruce tree, and maple tree from one single tree component.

 Show the trees to the user.
 Let the user decide the season, which also impacts
+the "state" of the trees.

-the trees.
-See if you can duplicate the example below with only one function for
+See if you can duplicate the example below with only three functions: tree,
-tree, leaf, and branch!
+leaf, and branch!

 ```js react-live